 But how do you fit health lessons into your busy schedule?

-Most weeks we taught a specific health lesson in about 10-15 minutes a day.
+Most weeks we taught a specific health lesson for about 10-15 minutes a day.
 We would choose one of our quick lessons and do just one part so that the entire lesson was completed within a week.
 On short weeks (weeks with holidays or special events that interrupted our regular schedule) we would teach the longer lessons in one single block of about an hour.
 This made it easy to meet all of our outcomes and get lots of reading and writing hidden in our days.

 Our general strategy in our classroom is to teach everything on Monday and Tuesday and then work on all the worksheets, activities or projects during the rest of the week.
 Students work from a “to-do” list during project work time.
 We put the follow-up activities from our health lessons on this to-do list and they work on them in between other lessons during the week.
 Most weeks students get another ten to thirty minutes of health finished.